 ** The LGBT+ Catholics Westminster meet regularly as a community on the 2nd & 4th Sundays at the 17.30 Mass at the beautiful church of the Immaculate Conception (also known as Farm Street church), the central London parish church run by the Jesuits.
 N.B.
 Please keep checking this website and Facebook page for other updates.
 Also please note that we arrange occasional community masses, usually on a Saturday with bring-and-share lunch and discussion, and another way of building community and getting to know each other, see details further below.

 ** DIRECTIONS: The Church of the Immaculate Conception (also known as Farm St church) can be entered via Farm St or via Mount Street Gardens (opposite The Connaught Hotel on Mount St).

 ** Google map link is here.
 The address is 114, Mount Street, London W1K 3AH.

 ** You are very welcome and we look forward to meeting you and also your friends, partners and families.
 If you are visiting for the first time please see further below **

-We look forward to welcoming anyone who has recently contacted us as a newcomer during recent lockdowns.
+We look forward to welcoming anyone who has recently contacted us as a newcomer.

 Please do say hello and introduce yourself to an LGBT+ Catholics Pastoral Council Member before or after Mass at the back of the church so we can try and make you feel as welcome as possible.